Daboss7173/Daboss7173.github.io/README.md

 - 2.20.0 | Getting some gale force winds here guys

   This update has the academy!
 You'll be able to go into the archives, meet Gale, and do all sorts of stuff there.
 There are also a lot of GUI changes here.
 The character name now uses a vector font now.
 The settings menu also got a glow-up!

-Also, this version happens to be really stable.
-Like REALLY stable.
-I definitely recommend giving it a shot!
+- 2.30.0 | Brrr!
+It's getting cold again!
+  This update changed the logo to a more simplified version!
+Also, Winterfest is back and Howard Cornelius's sprite was switched up!
+Also, they added the nicknamers back in Shiverchill Mountains, Firefly Forest, Skywatch, and Bonfire Spire!
+They also updated the sprite for the Nicknamer, as well as the menu!

 Well- okay, maybe it's still a bit overwhelming.
 At least you know what you're getting in each version though!